Was that scratch there before? 3 risks a good inventory and condition report can help prevent

 “The first thing you should d when you move into a property is complete your inventory and condition report.
 Don’t put it off until after you’re settled.
 Do it straight away and be thorough.
 The more detail you can provide (if not already noted), the better.”

 Grab your report and go through each room of the property.
 Check all the appliances.
 Make careful note of any marks, damage or stains on the walls, ceiling and flooring.
 It’s also a good idea to take colour photos with references items, like a coin or a pencil, to show the size of the mark if this isn’t already included in the report by your property manager.

-“It’s always better to provide more detail than is being asked for.” says Grace, “If you are specific about the property’s condition when you first moved in, and then leave the property in the same condition, taking fair wear and tear into consideration, you shouldn’t have any problems.”
+“It’s always better to provide more detail than is being asked for.” says Monika, “If you are specific about the property’s condition when you first moved in, and then leave the property in the same condition, taking fair wear and tear into consideration, you shouldn’t have any problems.”

 The thing is, all these issues can easily be avoided with a good inventory and condition report.
 So, it really pays to give these reports the attention they deserve.